plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 There could be a way to make it more accurate.
 If I exclude back-end pages such as wp-cron.php, /feed/ and wp-login.php that the bots are trying to access, I may get something closer to the actual numbers.

 Similar is the case with top operating systems and top browsers.
 If I exclude the "unknown" category in AWStats, the remaining table becomes a bit more usable.
+Same for top countries with Russia, for instance, having way too inflated numbers on AWStats compared to the reality.

-## What are client and server-side analytics?
+## What are client and server-side analytics and how do they work?

+Let's take a step back and look at the differences in the way that client and server-side analytics work.

 Client-side analytics such as Google Analytics and Plausible Analytics are deployed as small pieces of JavaScript files that are embedded in the code of a website.
 When real people land on your site, this script gets executed and it gathers some basic information on the client-side.

 Server-side analytics are server-side programs that monitor network traffic on the server itself and only process server-side information.
 Every request on your server, no matter what it is and by whom it is made, is recorded in the server logs.

-The main issue with this approach is that not every request on your website is from real people.
+The main issue with the server-side approach is that not every request on your website is from real people.
 On most websites, the number of requests from non-human visitors largely outnumbers the number of requests from real people.

 ### The JavaScript question

-A vast majority of robots, crawlers and other non-human visitors to your website don't run JavaScript so they do not affect the client-side analytics.
+A vast majority of robots, crawlers and other non-human visitors to your website don't run JavaScript so they do not affect the client-side analytics as JavaScript is needed to be counted by client-side analytics.

 This makes the bot filtering easier for tools such as Plausible Analytics.
 The majority of visitors that are capable of running JavaScript are real, human visitors.
+Everything without JavaScript is simply not counted.

+And are there some real humans that block JavaScript as they browse the web?
+Isn't that a problem for client-side analytics as they wouldn't be included in the stats?

-What's the number of people who block JavaScript as they browse the web?
-There is no definite study on this but the number is going to be a tiny fraction of your total visitors.
+There is no definite study on this but the number of people who block JavaScript is going to be a tiny fraction of your total visitors.
 Most websites are terribly broken without JavaScript so browsing without it is difficult.

 ## Advantages of server-side analytics